Ealha/Personal-Loan-Prediction/README.md

-# Personal-Loan-Prediction
+Personal Loan Acceptance Prediction – Universal Bank

-Predicts whether Universal Bank customers will accept a personal loan using k-NN and discriminant analysis.
-Key features like income, credit cards, and education are analyzed.
-Models are trained and validated in Python to identify high-probability customers for targeted campaigns.
+Predict whether a customer will accept a personal loan using the Universal Bank dataset.
+This project applies k-Nearest Neighbors (k-NN) and discriminant analysis to identify high-probability customers, helping the bank design more effective targeted campaigns.
+Key features like income, credit card ownership, and education were analyzed, and models were evaluated on both training and validation sets to balance accuracy and generalization.
+Implemented in Python using pandas and scikit-learn, this project demonstrates supervised machine learning, data preprocessing, and model interpretation for actionable business insights.